alexandrumeterez/alexandrumeterez.github.io/_posts/2023-02-26-reading-list.md

 ---

 ## Side note

+❌ Reminder to myself: these notes **should not, under any circumstance, be copy-pasted into the thesis/paper, without rewriting them**.
+These are simply study notes and the wording **is not original**, hence copy-pasting is considered **plagiarism**. ❌

 Papers marked with ✅, are the ones I've read in depth (and preferably took notes on).